Transformational leadership

 • They’re confident in their tasks and responsibilities.

-Individualized consideration: create relationships
+Individualized consideration: people first

-In Matthew 22:37-40 (ESV), as the Pharisees and Sadducees were testing Him, Jesus said, “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
+In Matthew 22:37-40 [ESV], as the Pharisees and Sadducees were testing Him, Jesus said, “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments.”

 These two commandments are cornerstones of transformational leadership as well.